Skip to main content

 The medical certificate

-This is the main document needed for us to register the death.
+This is the main document needed by us to register the death.

-Please do not book a registration appointment until the doctor has told you that they have issued the medical certificate.
+Please do not book a registration appointment until the Medical Examiner’s office has told you that they have sent the medical certificate to us.

 If we do not have the medical certificate at the time of your appointment, we will not be able to register, and will need to reschedule.